toku-sa-n/gimlight/README.md

 ### Windows

-I think we can build and run this project, but I don't know how.
+I think we can build and run this project on Windows, but I don't know how.
 So, if you find the way please tell me the instructions.

 ### Linux